edwardmurphy/edwardmurphy.github.io-src/content/pages/reading.md

 "Outside, Lady Arrow said, 'In my favourite novel there's a lovely scene here in Greenwich - an outing, like this.
 Do you know Henry James?'
 'Never heard of him.'
 'That's much better than knowing his name and not reading him.'" -pg.
 185

+"'The word __people__ is so bald,' said Lady Arrow. '__People__ - that's what politicians say.
+Who are they, the people?'
+'They're, like, mainly the straights, aren't they?' said Brodie.
+'It's everyone except the freaks.'" -pg.
+190

+"Yet it was as if by degrees he was waking to the true size of his family and seeing it as so huge and branched it included his enemy.
+To harm any of them was to harm part of himself.
+A family quarrel : if he cut them he bled." -pg.
+197

+"Hood said, 'I've always been suspicious of people who rap about their childhood.
+It's just a cheap way of avoiding blame.'" -pg.
+201

+"'I know, but it wouldn't bother me if you did.
+A man sleeps with your wife.
+It hurts at first - that's pride.
+But then you realize what he's putting up with and you almost pity the poor bastard.'" -pg.
+205

+"To live abroad was to create a mythology about yourself, more than a new personality - a liberating fantasy you could believe in, a new world." -pg.
+217

+"He had also feared possession, dependency, complication, blame, any reduction of his freedom, any disturbance to hers.
+Sex, an expression of freedom, made you less free : the penalty of freedom was a reverie of loneliness.
+To act, he knew, was to involve himself; no act could succeed because all involvement was failure; and love, a selfish faith, was the end of all active thought - it was a memory or it was nothing." -pg.
+251

+"'You're a pig,' she said.
+'You hate women.'
+'I'm liberated,' he said.
+'I treat women the same as men.'" -pg.
+255

+"Hood saw black fingermarks on the breadslice." -pg.
+269

+"For every one who used the city as an occasion to perform, a thousand chose it as a place of concealment." -pg.
+271